Wikidepia/hektCaptcha-extension/README.md

 [**Chrome** extension](https://github.com/Wikidepia/hektCaptcha-extension/releases)

+How to use:

-Download the latest `.crx` file and drag it to `chrome://extensions` page.
+1. Download the latest `.crx` file
+2. Unzip it to a folder
+3. Open `chrome://extensions/` in Chrome
+4. Enable `Developer mode`
+5. Click `Load unpacked` and select the folder

 ## Acknowledgment